-- For all other issues, proposals, decisions, matters, assets and activities, Council will determine the appropriate level of engagement with reference to the second schedule Engagement Guide (of the policy) before a decision is made. - The groups and organisations listed in the third schedule will be included in Council engagement processes for all but the lowest level decisions.
+- Council will apply a consistent and transparent approach to engagement. - Council will use the special consultative procedure set out in the Local Government Act. - For all other issues, proposals, decisions, matters, assets and activities, Council will determine the appropriate level of engagement with reference to the second schedule Engagement Guide (of the policy) before a decision is made. - The groups and organisations listed in the third schedule will be included in Council engagement processes for all but the lowest level decisions.
 Alternative or additional groups may be included on a case-by-case basis to reflect the nature of the matter subject to engagement.